devosc/docker/README.md

     - Profiler output directory `--profiler-output-dir PATH`

 ## PHP Command
 The `docker-php` command provides a command line interface for PHP, Composer and Git.
 PHP is the default command and it runs an interactive shell when no arguments exist.
 Use `docker-php PATH` to execute a file relative to the project directory and use `--ssh-keys` to mount your `.ssh` directory when using Composer and Git.
 Use the `CLI_RELEASE_VERSION` build argument to change the PHP Docker image version.
-To install Xdebug, set `XDEBUG=true` in the `.build.env` file, or create a separate `.build-cli.env`.
+To install Xdebug, set `XDEBUG=true` in the `.build.env` file, or create a separate `.build-cli.env` file.

 ## Build Args
 To use a specific `stretch/apache` [PHP Docker image](https://hub.docker.com/_/php/), set the `RELEASE_VERSION` build argument in the `docker-compose.yml` file.
 To install Xdebug and npm, set their attributes to true.